samyvic/server-status/README.md

   - Color coded indicators for the server statues through the past 60 days
   - Detailed server information on clicking on each server

-### Technology Stack
+## Technology Stack
 <Strong>Frontend</Strong>
 <p><strong>Approach 1: (Angualr)</strong>
-<p>pros: Angular is highly scalable and suitable for building large-scale applications with complex features.
+- pros: Angular is highly scalable and suitable for building large-scale applications with complex features.
-<p>cons: Has a steeper learning curve than other fronend frameworks
+- cons: Has a steeper learning curve than other fronend frameworks
 <p><strong>Approach 2: (Next.js)</strong>
-<p>pros: A full-stack framework based on React, which follows a component-based architecture.
+- pros: A full-stack framework based on React, which follows a component-based architecture.
-<p>cons: Complexity for simple projects
+- cons: Complexity for simple projects
-<p>My Choice: I am more familiar with react than angular.
+- My Choice: I am more familiar with react than angular.
 So, I choose (Next.js)

 <Strong>Styling</Strong>
 <p><strong>Approach 1: (Bootstrap)</strong>